1.1. Policy Oversight

 - Notify all account holders when a decision is made to support any Fork or Airdrop.

-- Make available any approved Forked or Airdropped digital asset once Seed systems are able to support the digital asset.
-Seed shall exercise sole discretion in the method and manor of distribution to any account holders.
+- Make available any approved Forked or Airdropped digital asset once Zero Hash systems are able to support the digital asset.
+Zero Hash shall exercise sole discretion in the method and manor of distribution to any account holders.

-Support for and distribution of any Forked or Airdropped digital assets shall be at Seed's sole discretion.
-For any digital asset held in any Seed account, you have no right, claim, or other privilege to any corresponding digital assets resulting from an unsupported Fork or Airdrop.
+Support for and distribution of any Forked or Airdropped digital assets shall be at Zero Hash's sole discretion.
+For any digital asset held in any Zero Hash account, you have no right, claim, or other privilege to any corresponding digital assets resulting from an unsupported Fork or Airdrop.

 2.2.
 Review Principles